 Boren Awards Information Session

 The Boren Scholarship provides opportunities for undergraduate students to study in countries that are generally underrepresented in study abroad.
-Boren Scholars are awarded up to $20,000 for an academic year and agree to a one-year service requirement in the federal government post-graduation.
+Boren Scholars are awarded up to $20,000 for an academic year.

-Additional information on preferred geographic regions, languages, fields of study and application procedures can be found at www.borenawards.org For more information please contact Cindy Schaarschmidt, Asst.
-Director of the Drexel Fellowships Office.
+Additional information on preferred geographic regions, languages, fields of study and application procedures can be found at www.borenawards.org.
+For more information please contact Cindy Schaarschmidt at email@example.com.